Everest High Pass Trek

 • Max.
 Altitude4410

 From Dingboche onwards, we leave the main EBC trail and trek to Chhukung Valley.
 It is located beneath a rock wall that links Nuptse with Lhotse.
 The trail is rugged and rocky.
-We get to enjoy the fantastic panorama of Ama Dablam, Island Peak, etc along the trail.

 • MealsB, L, D